Timothy Brindle

 Timothy E. Brindle (born November 7, 1980), is an American Christian hip hop lyricist.
-He is also a pastor at Olive Street Presbyterian Church (PCA), and the Senior Stewardship Officer at Westminster Theological Seminary in Philadelphia, where he is a PhD Student in Old Testament.
+He is also a pastor at Church of the Covenant (OPC) in Hackettstown, New Jersey, and the Senior Stewardship Officer at Westminster Theological Seminary in Philadelphia, where he is a PhD Student in Old Testament.
 His music and speaking ministry seeks "to make known the Glory of Christ from Genesis to Revelation."

 Early life

 Brindle was born Timothy Edward Brindle, in Pittsburgh, Pennsylvania on November 7, 1980.

 Personal life

 He is married to Floriana Brindle, whose family is from Angola.
 Her parents fled the country because of the Angolan Civil War so that Floriana was born in a refugee camp in Botswana, but she moved to the United States city of Philadelphia, when she was just four with her family.
 They reside together in Philadelphia with their 8 children.

 Timothy studies at Westminster Theological Seminary, where he completed the Master of Divinity program in 2016.
 He began the Th.M. in Old Testament that year, and is now a student in the PhD program in Old Testament at Westminster where he serves full-time as the Senior Stewardship Officer.